lk340/pokeblox2/README.md

 For styling, each part of the game is split into its own dedicated CSS file.

 ## Board Implementation
 The entire board was created using a 10x20 array and HTML canvas.
-THe canvas is of a fixed size: 300x600 pixels.
+The canvas is of a fixed size: 300x600 pixels.

 The board class has instance methods that allow it to generate a canvas board by iterating through a board array: